Information Literacy at

 The library uses the Information Literacy and Competency Standards for Higher Education developed by the Association of College & Research Libraries as its benchmark for the information literacy standards taught by the department.
-This benchmark, along with its accompanying Objectives for Information Literacy Instruction: A Model Statement for Academic Librarians , contains a listing of standards, performance indicators and outcomes for a model college and university information literacy program.
+This benchmark, along with its accompanying Framework for Information Literacy in Higher Education , contains a listing of standards, performance indicators and outcomes for a model college and university information literacy program.

 The library collaborates with administration, faculty and academic support offices to determine the most effective and appropriate method of embedding information literacy across the curriculum at Bryant University.
 Recent changes to the general education curriculum have allowed information literacy to become one of the first year learning outcomes.
 These changes impact 5 required freshman level courses, known as the Gateway Curriculum - Writing Workshop, Global Foundations of Organizations and Business, Global Foundations of Character and Leadership, Introduction to Literary Studies and the Bryant IDEA (a 3-day intensive experiential course).